Compilation Pipeline¶

 dialect = DialectRegistry.get(dialect_name)

-sql = CodeGenerator(dialect).generate(plan.ast)
+sql = CodeGenerator(dialect).generate(wrapped_ast)

 return CompilationResult(sql=sql, dialect=dialect_name, resolved=..., warnings=...)